National responses to the COVID-19 pandemic in Africa: Access to information and surveillance

 A COVID-19 communication hotline (0800100100) was established on 15 March 2020 which is run by the Ministry of Health and Social Services and the Centre for Disease Control of Namibia (CDC).
 The hotline serves to answer general enquiries of the public, assisting persons seeking guidance from the Ministry and reporting possible symptoms or cases of COVID-19.

 The Government also announced on 18 March that it will strengthen their communication to the public via various platforms, such as the COVID-19 communication centre operated by NBC, in an attempt to "mitigate and refute misinformation, fear and panic especially from social media".
 The centre was fully functional by middle April 2020.

 With the establishment of a multi-disciplinary Emergency Response team, the Ministry intensified their surveillance in monitoring the situation of COVID-19 in the country, especially at the borders of Namibia.
 The response team operates 24/7.

 Testing

 Before the confirmation of COVID-19 in Namibia, tests could not be done locally.
 Test samples were instead sent to South Africa, which accounted for longer than usual waiting times.
 Namibian Institute of Pathology (NIP) started testing locally in Windhoek at the end of March 2020.
 In late April, private laboratory PathCare started testing samples.
-Namibia was hit by a lack of reagents at the end of April, which slowed down testing however, private testing at PathCare was expensive compared to the that of the state (NIP) which offers free COVID-19 tests.
+Namibia was hit by a lack of reagents at the end of April, which slowed down testing however, private testing at PathCare was expensive compared to that of the state (NIP) which offers free COVID-19 tests.